-- Housing malicious documents on cloud services: CSO Online reported that digital attackers are increasingly housing their malicious documents on Dropbox, Box, Google Drive and other cloud services.
+- Housing malicious documents on cloud services: CSO reported that digital attackers are increasingly housing malicious documents on Dropbox, Box, Google Drive, and other cloud services.
 By default, IT is not likely to block these services, which means the organization’s email filters won’t flag the weaponized docs.

-- Compromise tokens: The security news platform also noted that digital criminals are attempting to compromise API tokens or session tokens.
-Success in this regard would enable them to steal access to an email account, SharePoint site or other resource.
+- Compromise tokens: CSO also noted that digital criminals are attempting to compromise API tokens or session tokens.
+Success in this regard would enable them to steal access to an email account, SharePoint site, or other resource.

-- Gather out-of-office notifications: Attackers need lots of intelligence in order send a convincing spear-phishing campaign.
-Per Trend Micro, one way they can do that is by emailing employees en masse and gathering out-of-office notifications to learn the format of the email addresses used by internal employees.
+- Gather out-of-office notifications: Attackers need lots of intelligence to send a convincing spear-phishing campaign.
+Per Trend Micro, one way they can do this is by emailing employees en masse and gathering out-of-office notifications to learn the format of the email addresses used by internal employees.

 - Explore social media: Malicious actors need to learn who’s working at a targeted company.
 They can do this by using social media to investigate the organization’s structure and decide whom they’d like to single out for their targeted attacks.